matter-labs/zksync-era/docs/guides/development.md

 ## Spell Checking

-In our development workflow, we utilizes a spell checking process to ensure the quality and accuracy of our documentation and code comments.
+In our development workflow, we utilize a spell checking process to ensure the quality and accuracy of our documentation and code comments.
 This is achieved using two primary tools: `cspell` and `cargo-spellcheck`.
 This section outlines how to use these tools and configure them for your needs.

 ### Using the Spellcheck Command